Chinese ambassador discusses business potential with Punjab CM

 The ambassador thanked the chief minister for extending cooperation towards business and for providing conducive environment for the Chinese companies already engaged in doing business in Punjab and Pakistan, especially for the two name Delli-Glass and Futon which have recently commenced their business.

-Sardar Usman Buzdar assured the ambassador that his government is fully committed as per the vision of Prime Minister of Pakistan to create investment friendly environment in line with CPEC agreement.
+Sardar Usman Buzdar assured the ambassador that his government is fully committed as per the vision of Prime Minister of Pakistan to create investment friendly environment in line with China Pakistan Economic Corridor (CPEC) agreement.
 He assured that his government will extend all possible facilities and cooperation to the Chinese businessmen and investors, who can come and invest in any sector.

+The chief minister reiterated that the doors of his institutions and teams are open for Chinese businessmen on 24/7 hour basis.

+During the meeting, Sardar Tanveer Illyas Khan, Chairman, Punjab Board of Investment and Trade (PBIT) stressed the need of improving exports to China to reduce the prevailing huge trade deficit.

 The ambassador thanked the chief minister for extending cooperation towards business and for providing conducive environment for the Chinese companies already engaged in doing business in Punjab and Pakistan, especially for the two name Delli-Glass and Futon which have recently commenced their business.

-Sardar Usman Buzdar assured the ambassador that his government is fully committed as per the vision of Prime Minister of Pakistan to create investment friendly environment in line with CPEC agreement.
+Sardar Usman Buzdar assured the ambassador that his government is fully committed as per the vision of Prime Minister of Pakistan to create investment friendly environment in line with China Pakistan Economic Corridor (CPEC) agreement.
 He assured that his government will extend all possible facilities and cooperation to the Chinese businessmen and investors, who can come and invest in any sector.

+The chief minister reiterated that the doors of his institutions and teams are open for Chinese businessmen on 24/7 hour basis.

+During the meeting, Sardar Tanveer Illyas Khan, Chairman, Punjab Board of Investment and Trade (PBIT) stressed the need of improving exports to China to reduce the prevailing huge trade deficit.